Jeija/ESPARGOS-Passive-ChannelCharting/README.md

 > <a href="https://arxiv.org/abs/2504.09924">Florian Euchner, David Kellner, Phillip Stephan, Stephan ten Brink: "Passive Channel Charting: Locating Passive Targets using Wi-Fi Channel State Information"</a>

-submitted to the IEEE Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC 2025) and <a href="https://arxiv.org/abs/2504.09924">available as a preprint on arXiv</a>.
+accepted for presentation at the 26th IEEE Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC 2025) and <a href="https://arxiv.org/abs/2504.09924">available as a preprint on arXiv</a>.

+The <a href="poster.pdf">presentation poster</a> providing a visual overview of our work is also available for download.

 ## Summary